Should You Hire A Property Manager Or Self-Manage Your Properties?

 2. Local Representation for Absent Owners

-It doesn’t always make sense to invest locally, higher property prices, lower demand, large property taxes or restritcive laws are all reasons you might look further afield for your investments.
+It doesn’t always make sense to invest locally, higher property prices, lower demand, large property taxes or restrictive laws are all reasons you might look further afield for your investments.
 However, managing a property in an unfamiliar location especially when you can’t easily get to your property can be challenging.

 Property managers handle the day-to-day details, including property maintenance and operational issues, so that remote owners don’t need to regularly travel great distances and tenants can get fast and quality service when they need it.